toggledbits/Reactor-docs/docs/Notify-Action.md

 Any error that occurs in communication with the SMTP server will be logged to the LuaUPnP log file.
 Please look there for messages before posting "it doesn't work" messages on the community forums.
 Configuration problems with either the state variables required for this method or the mail server cause most problems.
 The author will not provide diagnostic support for your network or mail server.

+!!! info "Additional configuration for SSL users"
-> SSL Users: You may need to set the (Reactor master device) state variables `SMTPSSLProtocol`, `SMTPSSLVerify` and `SMTPSSLOptions` for some servers.
+    You may need to set the (Reactor master device) state variables `SMTPSSLProtocol`, `SMTPSSLVerify` and `SMTPSSLOptions` for some servers.
 The defaults values are, respectively: `any`, `none`, and `all`.
 The possible values are those discussed in [the LuaSec documentation](https://github.com/brunoos/luasec/wiki).
 Users of Vera firmware older than 7.30 (and openLuup users with LuaSec < 0.8) often need to set `SMTPSSLProtocol` to `tlsv1` or `tlsv1_2` explicitly.
 Users of 7.30 and up (and openLuup users on LuaSec 0.8 and up) are encouraged to set `SMTPSSLOptions` to `all,no_sslv3` and leave `SMTPSSLProtocol` set to `any`.

+!!! info "Sending through Gmail"
-> NOTE: When configuring to send through Gmail, you *must not* use your regular Google/Gmail password for authentication, as storage of the password is not secure.
+    When configuring to send through Gmail, you *must not* use your regular Google/Gmail password for authentication, as storage of the password is not secure.
 Always use  two-factor authentication for your Google account, and when you do, you need to use the disposable "application passwords" for purposes such as this notification method.
 See [https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor](https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor).

 ### Prowl